 Creating an Instagram Story is fairly easy.

-The ring around your profile picture will become colorful once you’ve posted something on your story.
-This will let your audience know that you have new content for them to enjoy and they’ll be tempted to view it.
-The colorful ring will be around your profile picture for the whole time that your story is live (24 hours), but if a person has already watched your full story they will no longer see the ring, unless you upload new content to your story.
+The ring surrounding your profile picture will become colorful once you have posted something on your story.
+This feature will inform your audience that there is new content for them to enjoy, enticing them to view it.
+The colorful ring will remain around your profile picture for the entire duration of your story being live (24 hours).
+However, if someone has already watched your complete story, the ring will turn grey unless you upload new content.

-If people want to view your story, they only have to tap your profile picture (with the colorful ring) on top of their feed or anywhere else they find your profile picture.
-This will immediately open your story and start it playing.
+To view your story, people simply need to tap your profile picture with the colorful ring, whether it's at the top of their feed or anywhere else they come across your profile picture.
+This action will immediately open your story and start playing it.

 By tapping the screen, the viewers can click through your story.
 If one profile’s story is over, the story of the next profile will automatically start.
 That’s also how people can start viewing your story without intentionally tapping your profile picture.

 After posting your story on Instagram, you have various options to manage and share it.
 You can save your story, send it to someone, add mentions afterward, or boost it for wider reach.
 While watching your story, simply tap on "More" located at the bottom right corner to access these options.
 In the menu, you will find the "See where to share and copy link" option.
 By selecting this, you can share your story directly with someone on other platforms such as Messages, Mail, LinkedIn, and more, or you can copy the link for further sharing.